In Indian student's gang rape, murder, two worlds collide

 Unlike most traditional Indian families who only send their sons to fee-paying colleges or universities, her parents pinned their hopes on the daughter and took loans to fund her studies.

-She was born and brought up in a middle class Delhi neighbourhood after her family moved to the city more than 20 years ago from the northern state of Uttar Pradesh.
+She was born and brought up in a middle class Delhi neighborhood after her family moved to the city more than 20 years ago from the northern state of Uttar Pradesh.

 Her male friend recorded his statement to a court days after the attack and helped police identify the six accused.
 He left for his hometown in Uttar Pradesh late on Saturday, missing the woman's funeral, media reported.